otavioalbucosta/FolderOrganizer/README.md

   "Music" : ["mp3", "ogg", "wav"]
 }
 ```
-Using this config file as pattern, the `organize` command moves files(values) to their respective folder(key) by format.
+Using this config file as pattern, the `organize` command moves files to their respective folder(key) by format(values).
 If the folder has the same file on both folders, it won't be moved.

+#### *manage-format